+Based on a review of Google Earth imagery, fish movement in Funks and Stone Corral creeks is currently affected by the intermittent nature of these streams, and the occurrence of road crossings, flow control structures, and other features downstream of the proposed dams.
+For example, Funks Reservoir and spillway, located on Funks Creek approximately 1.8 miles downstream of proposed Golden Gate Dam, preclude fish downstream of Funks Reservoir from accessing habitats upstream of the proposed Golden Gate Dam.
+Similarly, at least one low-water road crossing and several flow control structures in lower Stone Corral Creek appear to impede or block fish in the lower valley reaches of the creek and the CBD from ascending Stone Corral Creek and accessing habitat upstream of the proposed Sites Dam.
+However, the extent to which these native minnow species may move within these creeks is unknown and movement of these species is not considered an essential behavioral component of their life cycle given that they are freshwater resident species, and spawning and rearing habitat for these species would continue to persist upstream and downstream of the dams and reservoir.
 Construction of Sites Dam and Golden Gate Dam on Stone Corral Creek and Funks Creek, respectively, would preclude fish in those drainages from moving upstream or downstream past the dams, as the dams would not include fish passage facilities.
-These barriers would prevent juvenile and adult fish in Funks Creek and Stone Corral Creek from making seasonal movements within their respective creeks for spawning or dispersal purposes, or to search for refugia during late spring and summer dry periods.
+These barriers would prevent juvenile and adult fish in Funks Creek and Stone Corral Creek from making seasonal movements within their respective creeks for spawning or dispersal purposes, or to search for refugia during late spring and summer dry periods, although flow releases from the dams would maintain fish in good conditions in the streams below the dams and the streams upstream of Sites reservoir would not be affected by the dams or reservoir.
 Although specific information on fish movements and habitat needs in these streams is lacking, Brown (2000:27) concluded that the general absence of fish larger than 5.9 inches at sampling locations in the inundation area indicated that primarily juvenile fish rear in these areas and that adult fish ascend these seasonal creeks in winter and spawn in these stream reaches in early spring before migrating downstream after spawning, although it is unknown which species of fish to which CDFW was referring.
 However, it should be noted that some of the roach and hitch collected by CDFW (Brown 2000) in Funks Creek and Stone Corral Creek were likely adults as roach typically become mature after they reach 45–60 mm (1.8–2.4 inches) and hitch can reach sexual maturity when only 49–54 mm (1.9–2.1 inches) (Moyle 2002:138, 142).
 This suggests that adults are likely present year-round in these streams and that stream reaches unaffected by reservoir inundation would be expected to continue to support roach and hitch.
-Nevertheless, dams have been implicated as a major factor limiting, or potentially limiting, population viability of Sacramento hitch and Central California roach due to habitat fragmentation, altered flows and reduced habitat suitability (Moyle et al. 2015:3–4, 7–11).
+Nevertheless, dams have been implicated as a major factor limiting, or potentially limiting, population viability of Sacramento hitch and Central California roach due to habitat fragmentation, altered flows and reduced habitat suitability (Moyle et al. 2015:3, 4, 7–11).